 Q. What are the components of Kubernetes?

 The Kubernetes cluster generally involves a control plane and a set of worker nodes.
-A control plane is responsible for managing the worker nodes and the pods running on these nodes.
+A control plane manages the worker nodes and the pods running on these nodes.
 It also takes care of the scheduling, monitoring, and deployment of the pods in the worker nodes.

 The components involved in the Kubernetes cluster are as follows: